LSD: Interview With a 1960s Acid Guide—Part 4

 AG: You got it.
 That kinda of defines the ‘60s

-BK: But how come you remember so much of this if you were stoned?
+BK: But how come you remember this much of if you were stoned?

 AG: Hey, there’s like a whole lot of time I cannot account for.
 A complete loss.
-Don’t even know where I was.
-Drugs screw up your memory, especially pot.
+Don’t even know where I was or what happened.
+Drugs screw up your memory, especially pot and hash.
+That's because they're so subtle you don't know it's happening.
+It slowly creeps up on you.

 BK: So you’re probably against legalizing marijuana, right?